dam2217/Eczema_App/README.md

 The user is asked to select where on the body they had symptoms and select treatment used, if any.
 A graph is created with severity against time, temperature, humidity, pollen, and pollution.

 ### Notes about running the app on an Emulator
-Thoroughout this process, we have noticied differences in the app between Emulators.
+Thoroughout this process, we have noticed differences in the app between Emulators.
 To view the best looking form of the app, use a Pixel 2 virtual device or download on an Android device.

 ### Instructions for obtaining BreezoMeter API Key